qwertie/ungglish/index.md

 ### Affixes ###

-It also has many prefixes and suffixes (although less than English) including a few that don't exist in English, or that do exist but have a less specific meaning in English.
+Ungglish has more than a hundred prefixes and suffixes, which is fewer than English has, but there are a few that don't exist in English or that have a less specific meaning in English.
 Here are a few examples:

-- des-soft (opposite of soft) = hard; des-lieka = dislike
+- des-: opposite. des-soft (opposite of soft) = hard; des-lieka = dislike
-- -tion is the most inconsistent suffix in Ungglish, but is used to form several internationally recognized words such as "action", "eduecaetion" and "relaetion".
-It can also be used to create new words like "asktion" (meaning "question") and "urangjtion" (meaning "creation" because create)

-product of an action forms the noun version of a verb.
-So uezij = usage, A question Ungglish doen hava the wurd "request".
-In-sted yoo saya "askfuro", wich wunieza the English wurds "ask" and "for".
-The sufix "o" meena thut "askfuro" be naun, and b'cuz the sufix "o" doen ex-ista in English, the sufix olso be hint to lurners thut this wurd doen exista in English (wich is
+- -lus: -less (without). hoemlus = homeless, costlus = free (because free means "having freedom").
+This suffix was not spelled -les because it doesn't mean "less", it means "none".
+- -nes: -ness. hapines = happiness, saefnes = safety/security, hotnes = heat
+- -ij: Noun form of a verb. uezij = usage, actij = acting/activity, thhinkij = thought
+- -er: Person that does an action: rieter = writer, manugjer = manager, dishwasher = dishwasher, etc.
+- -or: Machine that does an action: cum.puetor = computer, dishwashor = dishwashing machine, seeor = camera, etc.
+- -ster: Body part that does an action: see-ster = eye, smel-ster = nose, etc.

-- "-ist" means "skill at doing some  thing": teech-ist = teacher, helth-ist = doctor,
+- -ist: One that is skilled at something or does it as a profession: teech-ist = teacher, medicist = medic/doctor

 ### Compound words ###